-Breast Cancer can affect you at any age, so many times we hear reference to it being an older ladies disease however today beautiful Amy has shared her story with us.
+Breast Cancer can affect you at any age, so many times we hear reference to it being an older ladies disease however today beautiful Amy from our Ola Community has shared her story with us.
 At just 33 years of age Amy had the fight of her life against ER + PR + HER2 Breast Cancer.
 For more of Amy's story head on over to her Instagram @the_sunshine_dreamers

 Amy's story begins, 33 years old.
 Just living my life.
 You know what its like with kids, it’s beautiful and chaotic all at once.

 It had been a few months, that feeling.
 That sore feeling in my left breast, almost like a bruise, when the kids hugged me they were at the right height to bump it.